granthooks/Carrier/memory-bank/activeContext.md

 * Optimizing media file uploads for Instagram posting
 * Handling Instagram API publishing limits and quotas
 * Implementing robust error handling for Instagram media posting
-* **MCP Considerations:**
+* **MCP Considerations (Post-Initial Implementation):**
-    * Managing the lifecycle of stdio MCP servers (subprocess management).
+    * Monitoring the stability and resource usage of centrally managed MCP servers.
-    * Handling potential errors from MCP servers during tool listing or execution.
+    * Refining error handling for scenarios where specific servers fail to start or respond.
+    * Ensuring security when passing environment variables (like API keys) to server subprocesses.
-    * Ensuring compatibility with different MCP server implementations and versions.
+    * Verifying compatibility as MCP servers are updated.
-    * Deciding on caching strategies for MCP tool lists (`cache_tools_list`).
-    * Security implications of running external MCP server processes or connecting to remote ones.

 ## Notes
-The project has moved from client integration to memory system implementation, with the core memory components now in place.
-The MemorySystem class provides the foundation for memory storage and retrieval, while specialized memory managers offer tailored interfaces for different memory types.
-The memory hooks integrate conversation history with agent context, enabling more contextual responses.
+The project has successfully integrated the initial MCP server functionality using a centralized configuration (`config/mcp_servers.json`) and management approach within `run_agents.py`.
+Agents can now be configured to access tools from specified MCP servers, and the system handles starting/stopping these servers efficiently.
+A new `list_available_tools` tool allows agents to report their capabilities.
+The memory system implementation remains ongoing.

 The implementation follows the 7-step runtime loop outlined in the project brief, with memory storage and retrieval integrated at appropriate points in the processing pipeline.
 The memory system uses Supabase with PostgreSQL and vector extensions for efficient semantic search, allowing agents to retrieve relevant memories based on content similarity.

-The current implementation provides a strong foundation for further development of the memory system, with the core components now demonstrated in practical applications.
-The next steps will focus on integrating MCP servers for enhanced tool capabilities, optimizing memory retrieval, implementing more sophisticated memory management strategies, and integrating the memory system more deeply with the Discord and Instagram clients.
+The current implementation provides a strong foundation for leveraging external tools via MCP.
+The next steps involve testing this integration thoroughly with various servers, refining error handling, and continuing the development of the memory system alongside the expanded tool capabilities.